-Level Term Assurance This is the most basic type of life assurance, this provides life cover for a fixed period of time in return for a fixed premium.
+Level Term Assurance – This is the most basic type of life assurance, this provides life cover for a fixed period of time in return for a fixed premium.
 Each month you pay a fixed monthly premium in return for a fixed life cover amount (also known as the sum assured) over a fixed term.
-The life cover is amount is paid out if the death occurs of the policy holder(s) before the end of the policy term.
-It has no value when the term ends of if it's stopped early.
-Term assurance is the cheapest form of life cover because cover is only provided for a fixed period.
+The life cover is the amount which is paid out if the death occurs of the policy holder(s) before the end of the policy term.
+It has no value when the term ends or if it’s stopped early.
+Term Assurance is the cheapest form of life cover because cover is only provided for a fixed period.

 Serious Illness cover is especially useful for: